Taming-the-BEAST/StarBeast3-Tutorial/README.md

 ## 1.13 Generating Summary Species Tree

 We can combine the posterior species trees into a single tree that tells a lot about the distribution but is much easier to visualise and comprehend.
+Note, that gene summary trees are not guaranteed to be compatible with species summary trees.

 One way to summarise the trees is by using the program **TreeAnnotator**.
 Until recently the *maximum clade credibility* tree (MCC) has been the default summary method in TreeAnnotator.
 To produce MCC trees TreeAnotator takes the set of trees and finds the best supported tree by maximising the product of the posterior clade probabilities.
 It will then annotate this representative summary tree with the mean ages of all the nodes and the corresponding 95% HPD ranges as well as the posterior clade probability for each node.
-A new point estimate, called a *conditional clade distribution* tree (CCD) has been proposed {% cite berling2025accurate --file StarBEAST3-Tutorial/master-refs.bib %}.
+A new point estimate, called a *conditional clade distribution* tree (CCD) has been proposed {% cite berling2025accurate --file StarBeast3-Tutorial/master-refs.bib %}.
 It has been shown to outperform MCC in terms of accuracy (based on Robinson-Foulds distance to the true tree) and precision (how different are the point estimates calculated for replicate MCMC chains).
 CCD methods may produce a tree that would be well supported but has not been sampled during MCMC.
 This is beneficial for large trees and complex parameter regimes.
 Since both methods are still widely used, we show how to use them to summarise the posterior tree distribution.

 > Importantly, currently we **can not** produce CCD trees reliably for trees including direct sampled ancestor fossils.
 Therefore, do not use it when **FBD** prior is selected for species tree!